chrisallen-bia/iaintranet/assets/uswds-1.6.3/README.md

 The Design System uses [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) to automatically add vendor prefixes to the precompiled stylesheets (`css/uswds.min.css` and `css/uswds.css`) however prefixes will not be applied when using the Sass source files directly.
 If your project requires the use of Sass and vendor prefixes we recommend incorportaing a plugin such as [Autoprefixer](https://github.com/postcss/autoprefixer) into your build process.

 #### JavaScript
-`require('uswds')` will load all of the U.S. Web Design System’s JavaScript onto the page.
+`require('uswds')` will load all of the U.S. Web Design System // Indian Affairs Intranet’s JavaScript onto the page.
 Add this line to whatever initializer you use to load JavaScript into your application.

 ### Use another framework or package manager

 If you’re using another framework or package manager that doesn’t support `npm`, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download).
 Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/uswds/uswds/issues/877).

-If you’re interested in maintaining a package that helps us distribute the U.S. Web Design System, the project’s build system can help you create distribution bundles to use in your project.
+If you’re interested in maintaining a package that helps us distribute the U.S. Web Design System // Indian Affairs Intranet, the project’s build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

 ## CSS architecture